pweisensee/demo-android-modules/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project has no license for use other than debugging build issues.